-There has never been a better time, or a greater need, for professionals educated in Social Work.
-In troubling and traumatic times, social workers help ameliorate harm by counseling individuals and families, helping people navigate complicated systems and troubled cultural waters, and problem-solving to make people’s lives better.
+There has never been a better time, or a greater need, for professionals educated in social work.
+In troubling and traumatic times, social workers help reduce harm by counseling individuals and families, helping people navigate complicated systems and troubled cultural waters, and problem-solving to help people improve their lives and their communities.

-Social workers are front-line workers in hospitals, nursing homes, schools, prisons and criminal justice systems, homeless shelters, hospices, and human services—arguably, all of the places where both the impact of the global pandemic and the effects of systemic racism have been most painful.
+Masters’ level social workers are the primary providers of clinical mental health and behavioral health care nationwide.
+Social workers are front-line workers in hospitals, nursing homes, schools, child and family services, prisons and criminal justice systems, homeless shelters, hospices, and mental health centers—places deeply affected by both the impact of the global pandemic and longstanding social inequalities.

-Social Work has evolved so much over time.
-Far beyond the classic notion of a social worker, our graduates are also elected officials, journalists, department heads, and CEOs.
-They lead nonprofit organizations, schools, and task forces.
-They organize within their communities to address inequities, collaborating across disciplines and organizations to build coalitions and create systemic solutions that make life better for everyone—especially those most vulnerable populations of people who are marginalized and excluded, whether by outdated or Draconian policies or by overt White Supremacy and bigotry.
+As the most versatile helping profession, social work education also offers a pathway to a leadership career.
+Our graduates are also elected officials, department heads, and CEOs.
+They lead nonprofit organizations and task forces.
+They organize within their communities to address inequities, collaborating across disciplines and organizations to build coalitions and create systemic solutions that make life better for everyone—especially the most vulnerable populations.

-That’s what we mean when we say we are “making social justice work.”
+That’s what we mean when we say we are making a difference.

-At Iowa, your Social Work education—whether at the bachelor’s, master’s, or doctoral level—will equip you with tools to help people across systems levels (individuals, families, groups, organizations, communities, nations) through public policy.
+At Iowa, your social work education—whether at the bachelor’s, master’s, or doctoral level—will equip you with tools to help people across systems levels (individuals, families, groups, organizations, communities, nations).

-You will have the ability to specialize your studies to focus on issues you care most about, while earning a versatile degree that empowers you to follow your interests (and meet the needs you see in the world around you) as your career progresses.
+You will have the ability to specialize your studies to focus on issues you care most about, while earning a versatile degree that empowers you to follow your interests as your career progresses.

 You will earn a degree with a clear path to professional licensure (MSW in 50 states, BSW in 41 states) in a field that is projected to grow over the next 20 years.